musikalkemist/thesoundofaihackathon/index.md

 - **Marketability** - Does the solution have the potential to be successfull on the market?
 - **Team** - Does the team have the right talent to market the solution?

+## Jury
+- [Anna Jordanous](https://www.kent.ac.uk/computing/people/3051/jordanous-anna) - Senior Lecturer in Computer Science at The University of Kent
+- ...

 ## Organisers
 The Hackhathon is organised by:
 - [Valerio Velardo](https://valeriovelardo.com/) (host of The Sound of AI)
 - [Fernando Garcia](https://github.com/fergarciadlc)

-## Jury
+## Submit team information
-- [Anna Jordanous](https://www.kent.ac.uk/computing/people/3051/jordanous-anna) - Senior Lecturer in Computer Science at The University of Kent
-- ...
+By Saturday 19th at 9.00pm, all teams should submit information about the team name, team members, and what they're working on.
+Information should be submitted in a Google Spreadheet.
+The organisers will provide more info during the hackathon.

 ## FAQ